richardkefa/bed-allocation-system/README.md

 Behaviours:

-Input
+Input.
-User login
+User login.
-User name and password
+User name and password.
 Output: Directs to details page

-User details (booking)
+User details (booking).
-User fills in patient details and next of kin details
+User fills in patient details and next of kin details.
 Output: Patient name output for checkout

-Hospital selection (booking)
+Hospital selection (booking).
-User selects preferred hospital and type of bed
+User selects preferred hospital and type of bed.
 Output: Hospital details and bed-type output for checkout

-Checkout
+Checkout.
-Patient , hospital, bed-type and price details for review(Confirm/Cancel)
+Patient , hospital, bed-type and price details for review(Confirm/Cancel).
 Output: If confirmed, alert that reservation has been booked, else if cancelled, go back to refill patient and hospital details

 Logout